Ca-mega3-151/Sama/src/shared/ReactJS/components/DesignSystem/AntDesign/components/Upload/README.md

 ## Overview

-`UploadMultiple` is a custom React component that extends the functionality of the Ant Design `Upload` component.
-It provides additional customization and stricter type safety, making it easier to handle multiple file uploads in your React application.
+The `UploadMultiple` component extends the functionality of the Ant Design Upload component.
+It ensures that all props are type-checked more rigorously compared to the standard Ant Design Upload component.

 ## Props